winebarrel/cronplan/README.md

 ## About the behavior of "L" in day-of-week

-If you specify L for day-of-week, the last day of the week of each month is usually matched.
+If you specify "L" for day-of-week, the last day of the week of each month is usually matched.

 ```
 # cron(0 0 ? * 6L *)